 I use Swarovski crystals within my Birthstone Jewellery Collection.
 The April Birthstone studs below are designed with Swarovski crystals .

 What is ‘Rock’ Crystal?

 Rock crystals form naturally (organic) deep in the earth’s crust.
 Rock crystals have to be mined before being cut and polished.
 They are classified into two groups – ‘precious’ and ‘semi-precious’.

-‘Precious’ rock crystals are usually called ‘gemstones’ and include – diamonds, sapphires, rubies and emeralds.
+The ‘Precious’ type are called ‘gemstones’ and the include Diamonds, Sapphires, Rubies and Emeralds.
 They are mainly used in fine jewellery designs and command high prices due to their extraordinary colour, rarity, fire and sparkle.